 The Board supports cultural amenities and recreation, which includes raising community awareness of the need for diverse cultural and historic amenities and programs while maintaining a network of parks and libraries that provide a variety of recreation and learning opportunities.
 An objective of this goal is to increase attendance and expand opportunities for participation in arts and cultural events.
-Recognizing the significant role that arts and culture and libraries play in our economy and quality of life, the Board supports legislation that promotes and enhances arts, culture, historic preservation and libraries.
+Recognizing the significant role that arts and culture play in our economy and quality of life, the Board supports legislation that promotes and enhances arts, culture, and historic preservation.
 The Board also supports increased and recurring funding for arts, cultural affairs and historic preservation appropriations requests, including capital projects.